Blendify/blender-manual/trunk/blender_docs/manual/editors/dope_sheet/action.rst

    or directly to the top/bottom :kbd:`Ctrl-Shift-PageUp`, :kbd:`Ctrl-Shift-PageDown`.

 Revive Disabled F-Curves
-   Clears "disabled" tag from all F-Curves to get broken F-Curves working again
+   Clears "disabled" tag from all F-Curves to get broken F-Curves working again.